WalletScrutiny/WalletScrutinyCom/_posts/2022-09-12-On-Lightning.md

 Today's internet "routes" messages as efficient as possible from the sender to the recipient, so Alice sending to Bob doesn't affect Carol sending to Dave and the protocols used are built in [layers](https://en.wikipedia.org/wiki/Internet_protocol_suite#Layer_names_and_number_of_layers_in_the_literature): The application developer doesn't need to know about network interface voltages or wavelength division multiplexing in optical cables or how to avoid data loss when the user is driving around, connecting to varying radio towers while communicating.
 All these issues are resolved by more basic layers that provide the higher layers a simpler handling of the network.

-In 2016, Thaddeus Dryja of MIT’s Digital Currency Initiative together with Joseph Poon of the University of Southern California published "The Bitcoin Lightning Network" paper.
+In 2016, Thaddeus Dryja of MIT’s Digital Currency Initiative together with Joseph Poon of the University of Southern California published "**The Bitcoin Lightning Network**" paper.
 In it they claim:

 > Clearly, achieving Visa-like capacity on the Bitcoin network isn’t feasible today.
 No home computer in the world can operate with that kind of bandwidth and storage.
 If Bitcoin is to replace all electronic payments in the future, and not just Visa, it would result in the outright collapse of the Bitcoin network, or at best, extreme centralization of Bitcoin nodes and miners to the only ones who could afford it.
 This centralization would then defeat aspects of network decentralization that make Bitcoin secure, as the ability for entities to validate the chain is what allows Bitcoin to ensure ledger accuracy and security. [^1]